CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/GettingstartedAll/EX01_Gettingstarted.md

 ## Objective

-This lab is designed to equip participants with hands-on experience in building and managing flows using Azure AI Foundry's Prompt Flow.
 By completing this lab, participants will learn to create, configure, and utilize different flow types and tools for developing robust LLM-based applications.

 - **Comprehend the Flow Development Lifecycle**: You will learn how to comprehend the flow development lifecycle in Azure AI Foundry’s Prompt Flow, including the stages of initialization, experimentation, evaluation, refinement, and production, to effectively build and deploy AI applications.